“Love begins at home, and it is not how much we do… but how much love we put in that action.”

 6) Pay Attention to Character Development

-Very often we do not pay as much attention to our children’s character as we do to teaching them to hold a spoon and eat, to brush their teeth and make their bed by themselves (to free a bit more time for ourselves).
+Often we do not pay as much attention to our children’s character as we do to teaching them to hold a spoon and eat, to brush their teeth and make their bed by themselves (to free more time for ourselves).
 Patience is the highest rung on the “child-care ladder”.
 With this capacity in our hands, we can help our kids to attain up their “dream realized life”.

 Read more: 4 Questions You Need to Ask Yourself to Make Your Union Better Worth Looking at Than Most Works of Art

 7) Do Not Force Your Little One to Imitate Anyone